shreyashrestha07/SalaryPrediction/README.md

 ![alt text](https://github.com/shreyashrestha07/SalaryPrediction/blob/main/images/degreeandsalary.png?raw=true)

 	- More advanced degrees like Doctorate and Masters tend to correspond to higher salaries.
-	- Surpringly, even non degree holders have a decent salary. by looking at this plot we can conclude that a degree is not always required to have a good salary.
+	- Surpringly, even non-degree holders have a decent salary.
+By looking at this plot we can conclude that a degree is not always required to have a good salary.

 **vi. major and salary**